cue-labs/cue-by-example/001_github_actions_importing_workflows/README.md

 |   :exclamation: WARNING :exclamation:   |
 |:--------------------------------------- |
-| If you *don't* see the usage explanation for the `regenerate` workflow command (or if you receive an error message) then **either** your workflow command isn't set up as CUE requires, **or** you're running CUE `v0.9.x` or `v0.10.0` (which didn't support this specific `cue` invocation).
-Either [upgrade your `cue` command](https://cuelang.org/dl) to `v0.11.0-alpha.2` or later, or if the problem still strikes then double check the contents of the `ci_tool.cue` file and the modifications you made to it, as well as its location in the repository.
-Ensure the filename is *exactly* `ci_tool.cue`.
-Make sure you've followed all the steps in this guide, and that you invoked the `cue help` command from the repository's root directory.
+| If you *don't* see the usage explanation for the `regenerate` workflow command (or if you receive an error message) then **either** your workflow command isn't set up as CUE requires, **or** you're running a CUE version older than `v0.11.0-alpha.2`.
+If you've [upgraded to at least that version](https://cuelang.org/dl) but the usage explanation still isn't being displayed then: (1) double check the contents of the `ci_tool.cue` file and the modifications you made to it; (2) make sure its location in the repository is precisely as given in this guide; (3) ensure the filename is *exactly* `ci_tool.cue`; (4) check that the `internal/ci/github/workflows.cue` file has the same contents as shown above; (5) run `cue vet ./internal/ci/github` and check that your workflows actually validate successfully - in other words: were they truly valid before you even started this process?
+Lastly, make sure you've followed all the steps in this guide, and that you invoked the `cue help` command from the repository's root directory.
+If you get really stuck, please come and join [the CUE community](https://cuelang.org/community/) and ask for some help!

 #### :arrow_right: Regenerate the YAML workflow files